 Who are Lewis and Clark?

 Starting in 1804, Lewis and Clark along with the other men of the Corps of Discovery, set out from St. Louis, Missouri, headed west to the Pacific Ocean.
-Not until November 1805 did the Lewis and Clark Expedition plus Sacagawea and her baby reach the Pacific Ocean across uncharted territory.
+It was not until November 1805 did the Lewis and Clark Expedition plus Sacagawea and her baby reach the Pacific Ocean across uncharted territory.

 Needing a place to spend the winter, they built Fort Clatsop at the mouth of the Columbia River.
 For three months, the Corps of Discovery sewed moccasins, hunted and made salt in preparation for the trip back.
 In March 1806, they left for St. Louis.

-Family Fun at the Lewis & Clark National Historical Park
+Activities at the Lewis and Clark National Historical Park

-Next we hiked to the replica of the wooden Fort Clatsop that features living history demonstrations.
+During our trip, we hiked to the replica of the wooden Fort Clatsop for one of its daily programs.
 We explored the fort to see how the Corps of Discovery lived, learned about fur trading and the woolen Hudson Bay blankets used in trading.

 Fort Clatsop with Kids

 The Junior Ranger Program is the go-to program for families to learn more about a National Park Service site.
 It’s free and takes about two hours to complete.
 My kids love the badges that the Park Rangers present them after completing their booklets.